I'm challenging YOU to the 100k Jump Rope Challenge!

 Share this post or the video above on your Facebook and declare to your friends that you're starting the 100k Jump Rope Challenge!
 And then go buy a jump rope if you don't already own one.
 Can't find the perfect jump rope today?
 Who cares!
 Buy the first jump rope, bungee cord, or chain that you can find and start now.
 You can always order the perfect jump rope later and it'll be at your door in a few days.
 I use this adjustable length ritness rope but there are tons of other great jump ropes out there so don't let that stop you.

-- 100% Money Back Guarantee and Lifetime Warranty - If you aren't satisfied with our prod...
+- 100% Money Back Guarantee along with Lifetime Warranty.
+If you don't feel like you've received...

 How do I keep count of my jumps?

 I like to do sets of 100 and keep count of how many sets I do during each workout.
 And then at the end of my workout, I write the total number from that day into my daily ledger.
 (I use Google Keep on my phone as my daily ledger.)
 In the past, when I've done this challenge, I quickly graduated from doing sets of 100 to sets of 500 or more, but I still found it easier to count in sets of 100.
 For example, I'll count like this… 97..
 98..
 99..
 2400.
 And I'll usually say the 2400 part out loud to help me remember which set of 100 I'm on.

 I've got a few rules for this challenge to keep me honest.

 Rule #1: If you lose count and forget where you're at, you have to go with the lower number.
 For example, if you forget whether you're about to hit 2600 or 2700 jumps on this set, you have to go with 2600 because you're not 100% sure.
 This will give you incentive to keep proper count!
 Worse case scenario is that you end up doing a few hundred more jumps than you anticipated throughout the challenge – and isn't that what this is all about?